Why Prototypes Collapse: Diagnosing and Preventing Partial Collapse in Prototypical Self-Supervised Learning: Related Work

 \section{Related Work}

 \textbf{Self-Supervised Learning} leverages unlabeled data by enabling the model to generate its own supervisory signals.
 Early approaches introduced pretext tasks such as image inpainting~\citep{pathak2016context} and solving jigsaw puzzles~\citep{noroozi2016unsupervised}.
 Since then, a dominant paradigm has emerged that employs joint-embedding architectures within a contrastive framework~\citep{chen2020simclr, chen2021moco3, chen2021simsiam, grill2020byol}, which was later extended by incorporating a predictor network (JEPA)~\citep{assran2023ijepa}.
-Another line of work departs from joint-embedding architectures, using reconstruction-based objectives such as MAE~\citep{he2022masked} and BEiT~\citep{bao2022beit} based on MIM objectives.
+Another line of work employs reconstruction-based objectives instead~\citep{he2022masked, bao2022beit}.